kmbordin/BAF_eco_strategies/README.md

 This repository contains the data and codes from the following manuscript:

-**Distinct ecological strategies predict tree growth across the subtropical Brazilian Atlantic Forest**
+**Tall stature and small leaves: ecological strategies that enhance tree growth across the subtropical Brazilian Atlantic Forest**

 Repository content: